DATAMATH CALCULATOR MUSEUM

 surprises!
 The whole electronics of the TI-66 Programmable was squeezed into

-just two chips labelled Toshiba T6875 resp.
+just two chips labeled Toshiba T6875 resp.
 Toshiba TC5514A and the printed

 circuit board (PCB) shows a very prominent Toshiba logo.